Neo-charismatic movement: Notable practices

-Due to the diversity among churches and organizations that can be classified under the Neo-charismatic label, not all Neo-charismatics adhere to the following practices even if many of them do observe these sorts of rituals and beliefs.
+The practices and beliefs listed below are common but not universal among Neo-charismatics, but the diversity of churches and opinions means none necessarily adhere to all the following.

 Spiritual warfare

 The fight against spiritual demons that are deemed to exist occupies an important place in Neo-charismatic teachings and prayers.
 The exorcising of demons is sometimes also referred to as deliverance ministries because a person or object is "delivered" or saved from an evil spiritual force.
 Spiritual mapping, a subset of practices under the broad umbrella of spiritual warfare, is the process by which defiled land, houses, and churches are discovered through careful observation of the history of the region and are subsequently illustrated on a map.
-A relatively well-known example of this type of spiritual mapping occurred in Amarillo, Texas by the group Repent Amarillo.
+A relatively well-known example of this type of spiritual mapping occurred in Amarillo, Texas, by the group Repent Amarillo.
 If traumatic or evil histories are believed to have been uncovered, mass exorcisms are sometimes organized intended to drive out territorial or historical demons in an ancestral line.
 "Prayerwalking" is another encouraged form of spiritual warfare among some Neo-charismatics, and is connected to spiritual mapping: believers pray against evil spirits while walking through areas where evil is believed to have taken place historically or currently.
+Territorial spirits are a related concept.
+One scholar notes that while spiritual warfare did not hold a major role in broader evangelicalism, Wagner's Spiritual Warfare Network of the 1980s led to it quickly and significantly gaining importance in evangelicalism.
+This occurred to such a degree that "the new ideas on spiritual warfare became so entrenched that many Christians would have had no conception that they were only recently implemented.
+Proponents contributed to this by claiming there was historical precedent in Christian tradition."